sungho91/Laghos/README.md

 structure of the finite element spaces, the amount of data storage, memory transfers, and FLOPs are lower (especially for higher orders).

-The Laghos implementation includes support for hardware devices, such as GPUs, and programming models, such as CUDA, OCCA, RAJA and OpenMP, based on [MFEM](http://mfem.org), version 4.1 or later.
+The mother code, Laghos, implementation includes support for hardware devices, such as GPUs, and programming models, such as CUDA, OCCA, RAJA and OpenMP, based on [MFEM](http://mfem.org), version 4.1 or later.
 These device backends are selectable at runtime, see the `-d/--device` command-line option.
+So, Laghost share those capability, however, they are not tested enough yet.

-Other computational motives in Laghos include the following:
+Other computational motives in Laghost include the following:

 - Support for unstructured meshes, in 2D and 3D, with quadrilateral and hexahedral elements (triangular and tetrahedral elements can also be used, but with the less efficient full assembly option).
 Serial and parallel mesh refinement options can be set via a command-line flag.
-- Explicit time-stepping loop with a variety of time integrator options.
-Laghos supports Runge-Kutta ODE solvers of orders 1, 2, 3, 4 and 6, as well as a specialized Runge-Kutta method of order 2 that ensures exact energy conservation on fully discrete level (RK2Avg).
+- Explicit time-stepping loop with a specialized Runge-Kutta method of order 2 that ensures exact energy conservation on fully discrete level (RK2Avg).
 - Continuous and discontinuous high-order finite element discretization spaces of runtime-specified order.
 - Moving (high-order) meshes.